rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/2_twitter_bootstrap.md

 Twitter Bootstrap promotes a 'mobile first' philosophy, encouraging you to design your site so that it looks good at all sizes from the very beginning.
 It provides a lot of useful CSS that helps you to do this.

-We're not really going to cover responsive design in depth in class, but the Bootstrap docs do a good job of explaining what's possible.
+We're not really going to cover responsive design in-depth in class, but the Bootstrap docs do a good job of explaining what's possible.
 Take a look at the [grid system](http://getbootstrap.com/css/#grid) as an example.

 {% exercise %}
 The aim of the rest of this session will be to create the website for ["Sam's Sarnies"](http://code61.github.io/bootstrap_exercise/) using Twitter Bootstrap.